bob chabot

 singer songwriter

-Chabot has been dancing around the periphery of the singer-songwriter scene for 40 years.
-In the late eighties and early nineties he was part of the New York scene, playing the Speakeasy in Greenwich Village, part of the famed Songwriters' Exchange, and recording with the Fast Folk Musical Magazine.
+Chabot has been dancing around the periphery of the singer-songwriter scene for many years.
+In the late eighties and early nineties he was part of the New York scene, and appeared regularly at the Speakeasy in Greenwich Village.
+He was part of the famed Songwriters' Exchange, and recorded with the Fast Folk Musical Magazine.

 After leaving New York, Chabot appeared three times at the Kerrville Folk Festival, once as a New Folk finalist and twice as a finalist in Paul Stookey’s Music To Life songwriting competition.
-His song Too Long On The Mound, a song about the collapse of the 2003 Boston Red Sox, received regional airplay.
+His songs Snowfall, and I'm Not Gonna Say My Name appear on the first two Bringing Music to Life compilation CDs.
+Another of his songs, Too Long On The Mound, a song about the fall of the 2003 Boston Red Sox, received regional airplay.